baffelli/icos-cities-pipeline/README.md

 ## Introduction

-This repository contains *almost* all the code, configurations and scripts needed to process the ICOS-Cities/CarboSense mid- and low-cost sensor data.
+This repository contains *almost* all the code, configurations and scripts needed to process the ICOS Cities/CarboSense mid- and low-cost sensor data.
 Usually, the entry point in the processing is done through the DigDag [DAG](process_carbosense.dig).
 If you inspect this (yaml) file, you will see a list of all processes and their dependencies.
 To learn more about digdag DAG, see the documentation [here](http://docs.digdag.io/concepts.html).

+## System and codebase location

+The system that is used for the development of this work has the hostname of `ddm06676` and is only accessible within the Empa network.
+This is a CentOS system and is managed by Stephan Henne, not the Empa IT department.
+To be issued a user for `ddm06676`, please contact [Stephan Henne](mailto:stephan.henne@empa.ch).
+The location of the ICOS Cities codebase is `/project/CarboSense/Software`.

 ## Setup the Pipeline

 To setup a working pipeline, you need to follow the steps below.
-In case of problems, you can contact Simone Baffelli.
+In case of problems, you can contact [Simone Baffelli](mailto:simone.baffelli@empa.ch).
 In the following sections, we assume you work on a Linux system with python>=3.10 and with an working installation of conda/anaconda.

 To enable conda on DDM06, follow these steps:

   1. Login on the server and load the conda module using: `module load anaconda`
   2. Enable conda using `conda init`.

 You are set!

 ### Install dependencies with conda

 Using conda, install all the dependencies from [icos-cities.yaml](config/icos-cities.yml):

 ```bash
 conda env create -f config/icos-cities.yml
 ```

 The environment is called *icos-cities*.
 To activate the environment, use:

 ```bash
 conda activate icos-cities
 ```

 The repository also contains an older, mixed python and R environment called *carbosense-processing*.
 Its configuration file is found in [environment.yaml](config/environment.yaml)

 Use the same commands as above to initialise and use the environment.
 The `carbosense-processing` envrionment is used to run the older scripts that were used during the CarboSense project.

 ### Install sensorutils manually

-*Sensorutils* is a python package containing utilities used in all other scripts.
+*Sensorutils* is a Python package containing utilities used in all other scripts.
 To install it in the project, run the following command from the main repository directory:

 ```
 pip install -e .
 ```